schollz/acrostic/README.md

 ### non-sequencing

 its fun to unplug all devices (midi/crow) and turn down the phantom and record in sounds played by *you* directly. just follow along with the notes specified in the matrix and let your own human sequencing unfold the layers.

+### regenerate often

+you can re-generate the notes in the matrix by going to the first page and pressing K2. this will provide a whole new bed of notes which is useful if you are soloing and want the notes to be different than what is already recorded.

 ## future